WOLFBED/d4/README.md

 - SOCKS5 proxy support
 - Cookie file support
 - Persistent settings
+- Uses download archive file to avoid re-downloading the same videos
+- Deno integration (for _dealing_ with pesky youtube non-sense)
 - Multi-threaded downloads with progress tracking
-- Automatic dependency management (yt-dlp, aria2)
+- Automatic dependency management (yt-dlp, aria2, etc.)
+- Gud

+&nbsp;
+***

 ## Installation (work in progress)
 These commands take care of all the dependencies at once and install dealer to ~/zyng/apps/dealer/.
+Be aware this *may* install on your system:
+- git
+- deno
+- curl
+- unzip
+- python3.12-venv
+- python3-pip
+- ffmpeg

 ### For Arch based distros
 Tested on Garuda, CachyOS, and Manjaro.